sikandarchishty/Blender-Camera-Controls-for-Unity/README.md

 # **Blender Camera Controls for Unity**
 This script is an extension of **[Blender Camera Controls Window](http://wiki.unity3d.com/index.php/Blender_Camera_Controls_Window "Blender Camera Controls Window")** (by Will Traxler) which is an exension of **[Blender Camera Controls](http://wiki.unity3d.com/index.php/Blender_Camera_Controls "Blender Camera Controls")** (by Marc Kusters).

+The Controls works if Scene Window is active.

 &nbsp;

 ## # **Comparison with other Versions**